marsteen/electron-base/README.md

 ## Running your own website as a desktop-app:

+1. Install node.js, npm and electron (skip if already installed)
-* Copy the website into the "app"-folder, overwriting the index.html-file.
+2. Copy the website into the "app"-folder, overwriting the index.html-file.
-* Run run.sh to run your webseite as a desktop-app.
+3. Run run.sh to run your webseite as a desktop-app.

 ### Prerequisites